 The Company participates in the Parent's 401(k) plan.
 Contributions to the 401(k) plan are matched by the Company, up to specific limits.
-The Company matches 100% of the first 3% plus 50% of the next 2% of the employee's pre-tax contributions with a maximum contribution of 4% up to the matching limit of \$11,200 (based on the maximum IRS compensation limit of \$280,000).
+The Company matches 100% of the first 3% plus 50% of the next 2% of the employee's pre-tax contributions with a maximum contribution of 4% up to the matching limit of \$11,400 (based on the maximum IRS compensation limit of \$285,000).
 A vesting schedule applies to all matched contributions based on the number of years of service with the Company.
 Substantially all employees are eligible to participate in the plan.

 Note 10.
-Employee Share Based Compensation

-Macquarie Group Employee Retained Equity Plan
+Employee Share Based Compensation Macquarie Group Employee Retained Equity Plan

 The Macquarie Group Employee Retained Equity Plan ("MEREP") is a flexible plan structure that offers different types of equity grants.
 Participation in the MEREP is currently provided to Associate Directors and above.
 The plan includes a decrease in the portion of the staff profit share paid in cash, an increase in the portion delivered as equity and an increase in the proportion of deferred remuneration.
-In most cases the equity grants are in the form of restricted share units ("RSU") comprising a beneficial interest in MGL shares held in trust for the staff member.
-The participant in the RSU is entitled to receive dividends on the share and direct the trustee how to exercise voting rights in the share.
-RSUs are the primary form of award under the MEREP.
-The MEREP awards will vest over periods from three to five years for most Executive Directors, three to seven years for members of the Executive Directors with significant management or risk responsibility) and two to four years for other staff, including staff promoted to a Director level.
-Upon vesting, the shares issued will be fully paid ordinary Macquarie Group Limited shares (symbol: MQG, listed on the Australian Securities Exchange) and will be issued to the MEREP trustee at the closing price of MGL shares on the day before the awards are issued.
+In most cases the equity grants are in the form of restricted share units ("RSU") and deferred share units ("DSU").
+A RSU is a beneficial interest in an MGL ordinary share held on behalf of a MEREP participant by the plan trustee (Trustee).
+The participant is entitled to receive dividends on the share and direct the trustee how to exercise voting rights in the share.
+The participant also has the right to request the release of the share from the MEREP Trust, subject to the vesting and forfeiture provisions of the MEREP.
+A DSU represents a right to receive on exercise of the DSU either an MGL share held in the Trust or a newly issued MGL share (as determined by MGL in its absolute discretion) for no cash payment, subject to the vesting and forfeiture provisions of the MEREP.
+A MEREP participant holding a DSU has no right or interest in any share until the DSU is exercised.
+MGL may issue shares to the Trustee or direct the Trustee to acquire shares on-market, or via a share acquisition arrangement for potential future allocations to holders of DSUs.
+The MEREP awards will vest over periods from three to five years for most Executive Directors, three to seven years for Designated Executive Directors (members of the Operations Review Committee and other Executive Directors with significant management or risk responsibility) and two to four years for other staff, including staff promoted to a Director level.
+Upon vesting, the shares issued will be fully paid ordinary Macquarie Group Limited shares (symbol: MQG, listed on the Australian Securities Exchange).